andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 replicate :: KnownNat n => a -> Vec n a
 ```

-You might recognize it as the haskellism `pure`:
+You might recognize it as very similar to haskellism `pure`:

 ``` {.haskell}
 pure :: Applicative f => a -> f a
 ```

 `replicate` is actually `pure` for the Applicative instance of `Vec n`!
 As an
 extra challenge, what would `<*>` be?
-Check out [the
+See [the
 solution](https://github.com/mstksg/inCode/tree/master/code-samples/fixvec-2/VecWrapped.hs#L59-61)
-if you want to heck your answer!
+if you want to check your answer!

 #### Generating with indices